awangg/ProgramPlanner/README.md

 ```
 $ npm run start
 ```
 Navigate to http://localhost:3000 to see the login page.
+The API should also be available on http://localhost/ProgramPlanner/api

 ### Built With